 - Moisten the soil: Use a garden hose to water the soil.

 - Test the soil: Squeeze a handful of soil with your hand and drop it on the ground.
 Observe whether the soil breaks apart when dropped.
 If the soil does break apart, it means that it is too dry.
 If the soil keeps together in one piece when dropped, it is ready for compaction.

 Proper maintenance of your plate compactor will preserve the life of your machine.

 Following these tips on maintenance, you will help ensure your equipment will run smoothly throughout the busy season.

-Engine, drive belt, and/or spark plug: Keep in mind there are three main parts with common problems: .
 Overall, engine manufacturing is an essential factor when keeping your plate compactor running for a long time.
 Well-known brands such as Honda, Kohler, Subaru, and Tomahawk Power are built with the best materials for long lasting products.
 Additionally, they can easily be serviced around the United States.
-Nevertheless, other engines on a global level may be cheaper, but have an overall lower quality - causing you issues in your near future (engine issues, jobsite stoppage).
+Nevertheless, other engines on a global level may be cheaper, but have an overall lower quality - causing you issues in your near future such as engine issues and job site stoppage.

 Tachometer: A tool that measures the working speed of an engine, typically in revolutions per minute.

-Exciter: A battery that produces electric current to produce magnetic field in a particular machine or motor.
+Exciter: A battery that produces electric current to produce magnetic field in a machine or motor.